mapillary-hacks/mapillary-hacks.github.io/hackathon/malaysia/readme.md

 ## Mapillary prerequisites

 In order to use Mapillary's API, data tiles, and viewer, you'll need to obtain a client ID.
 We've created the following ClientID for you to use for your app, **but be warned that it will expire a week after the hackathon**.
-Contact us at [hello@mapillary.com](hello@mapillary.com) after the hackathon if you'd like to obtain a long-term client ID.��
+Contact us at [hello@mapillary.com](hello@mapillary.com) after the hackathon if you'd like to obtain a long-term client ID.

 **MYTrafficHack2017 special access client ID:** UTZhSnNFdGpxSEFFREUwb01GYzlXZzo3MDFiMzVhOTIxYTZkMzEz